NathanCheshire/Cyder/README.md

 Funny you should ask this question, I'm asked it quite a lot and usually fail to give a comprehensive and elegant answer.
 The best I can do is something along the lines of "Cyder is a multi-purpose, desktop manager, GUI tool."
 It is written using a custom Java UI library which was built on top of lightweight Swing components.
+No modern GUI dependencies such as Material or FXML were used and all Cyder components are closely related to `Component.java`

-Cyder is a multipurpose, desktop manager, GUI tool written using a custom UI library which on top of Swing/AWT.
-No modern GUI dependencies such as FXML were used for Cyder hence all UI elements directly inherit from Component.
 Some examples of what you can do with Cyder include:

 * Downloading Audio from a YouTube video, playlist, uuid, or link
 * Image transforms, markup, and painting